icountbackwards/ColorsSRE/README.md

-# ColorsSRE v1.0.1
+# Software Rendering Engine v1.0.1
 ------------------

-This is the 1.0.1 version of ColorsSRE.
-ColorsSRE is a basic software rendering engine written in C using **SDL3**.
+This is the 1.0.1 version of Software Rendering Engine, written in C using **SDL3**.

 ## How to Build